Sean W. Gallagher

 RealNetworks, Inc. v.
 Microsoft

 Represented RealNetworks in an antitrust suit against Microsoft that resulted in RealNetwork’s obtaining a $761 million settlement after two years of litigation.
 Relevant experience included presenting RealNetworks’ claims to representatives of the Fair Trade Commission of South Korea.

 Perry v.
 Bodman

-Lead trial counsel for pro bono individual in age and gender discrimination jury trial against the Department of Energy.
+Lead trial counsel serving pro bono for individual plaintiff in age and gender discrimination jury trial against the Department of Energy.
+Defense verdict.

 Avery Dennison v.
 FLEXcon Company